opencredo/heroku-fastly/README.md

 ```
 heroku fastly:tls www.example.org --app my-fast-app
 ```
-Create a DNS TXT record with the verification string output from this command.
+The output of add TLS/SSL command will provide the required DNS record values that need to be add to your DNS provider configuration.
+These include the acme challenge as well as A/CNAME record entries.

 ```
-heroku fastly:verify start www.example.org --app my-fast-app
+heroku fastly:verify www.example.org
 ```
-Verfies ownership of the domain via the DNS TXT record added from output of the previous command.
+Verifies the state of the add TLS/SSL request.

 ```
-heroku fastly:verify status www.example.org --app my-fast-app
+heroku fastly:verify www.example.org
 ```
-Checks the status of the verification process.
-If complete, a new CNAME will be output that you can update to after the new certificate propagates to all caches.

 To remove TLS/SSL from a custom domain, include the the `-d` flag: